Jump to:

 Definition

 Central poststroke pain (CPSP) is a central neuropathic pain syndrome that can occur after stroke in the part of the body corresponding to the cerebrovascular lesion.
-CPSP is characterized by pain and sensory abnormalities localized to the affected area; and, a diagnosis can be made only after having ruled out other potential causes of nociceptive, psychogenic, or peripheral neuropathic pain.1
+CPSP is characterized by pain and sensory abnormalities localized to the affected area.
+A diagnosis can be made only after having ruled out other potential causes of nociceptive, psychogenic, or peripheral neuropathic pain.1

 Etiology